Last Updated on February 13, 2021 by Camilla Gill

-Some of my roles included a Virtual Assistant, Market Research, Social Media Manager, Project Manager leading to my current earner as an SEO freelancer.
-Pretty soon I was making over $4000 a month.
+Some of my remote roles included a Virtual Assistant, Market Research, Social Media Manager, Project Manager leading to my current remote job as an SEO freelancer.

 There is a remote job to suit everyone, and the best thing is most of them you can learn how to do for free.
-Freelance remote jobs are possible for everyone, believe in yourself and go for it.
+This post has rounded up the top 5 best remote jobs that allow you to travel in 2020.

 1. Promotional Video Editor

-Recently, while staying in a hostel in Rio, I met a 25-year-old woman who is a freelance video editor.
+Recently, while staying in a hostel in Rio, I met a 25-year-old woman who is a freelance video editor for YouTubers.

 This is definitely one of the best remote jobs for travel out there at the moment!

-You can combine creativity, a high demand for work and decent money all together.
+You can combine creativity, a high demand for work and decent money altogether.
 She taught herself how to edit videos and from there, she began to brand and market herself as a video editor.
 Working with Instagram and YouTube Influencers, she is able to command a respectable fee for her services.

 2. SEO Freelancer

 Working freelance doing SEO for small companies is currently how I earn most of my money.
 (Read my story here.)
 SEO or Search Engine Optimization is very easy to learn and is very profitable.

 I learnt everything I know online and I fit it around my travel easily.
 Read my post on insider SEO secrets if you’re interested!